wp-plugins/paint-color-insert-tool/readme.txt

 Insert a button into the editor which opens a popup window letting users insert images and links of paint color matches from over 100 paint brands.
 Includes all colors/schemes and products from MyPerfectColor.com.
 Very useful time saving plugin for bloggers who write about interior design, architecture and color.

-For more Information, please visit [My perfect Color]: (http://www.myperfectcolor.com "Simply find your perfect color")
+For more Information, please visit [My Perfect Color] (http://www.myperfectcolor.com/ "Simply find your perfect color").

 == Installation ==